 Background:

-The CoC Board determines the policy direction of the CoC and ensures that the CoC fulfills its responsibilities.
-Additionally, the Board oversees the work of CoC committees and the CoC Lead Agency and HMIS Lead Agency (Texas Homeless Network).
-Board members also stay informed about how the CoC is performing to prevent and end homelessness, and they serve as liaisons between the CoC and the counties and sub-populations they represent.
-See more guidance about elections in the CoC Board Requirements Policy.
+The CoC Board is the main decision-making body of the CoC.
+It determines the policy direction of the CoC and ensures that the CoC fulfills its responsibilities.
+Additionally, the board oversees the work of CoC committees and the CoC Collaborative Applicant and HMIS Lead Agency (Texas Homeless Network).
+Board members also stay informed about how the CoC is performing to prevent and end homelessness, and they serve as liaisons between the CoC and the communities and sub-populations they represent.
+Board members comply with a code of conduct, conflict of interest policy, and confidentiality policy.

 If you have any questions or need assistance, please contact Mary Stahlke, Director of Engagement, at mary@thn.org.